-Delta Air Lines will be introducing an all-suite business class product in 2017 (pictured above).
-This Delta One Business Suite will be available on its new Airbus A350 and in this review, I look at what you get in the suite.
+Delta Air Lines introduced an all-suite Business Class product in 2017.
+This Delta One Business Suite is be available on its new Airbus A350 and in this review, I look at what you get in the suite.

-The Delta Air Lines Business Class cabin will feature 32 seats, split across eight rows.
+The Delta Air Lines Business Class cabin features 32 seats, split across eight rows.
 Due to its spacious 1-2-1 configuration, each seat will offer direct access to the aisles.

-Each Delta One (Business Class) seat will feature a sliding door that delivers total privacy and transform the space into a fully enclosed suite.
+Each Delta One (Business Class) features a sliding door that delivers total privacy and transforms the space into a fully enclosed suite.
 The new suite will also include storage compartments for shoes, headphones, and laptops; a universal power outlet and USB port, and an 18-inch in-flight entertainment monitor.
 For sleeping, the seat becomes a flatbed which will be covered in a memory foam mattress and the airline’s signature Westin Heavenly bedding.